Samii-hub/Harrybot-testing-for-docker/README.md

 It watches for messages sent by a specified Discord user and responds in the same channel with one message from a predefined list.

-HarryBot was originally made for a friend and has retained the name ever since.
+HarryBot was originally made for Harry as a prank and has retained the name ever since.

 ## What It Does